digitaldonkey/hookster_markdown/README.md

-# Hookster
+# Hookster Markdown

 Hookster is a tool to automatically extract data about the actions and filters of your WordPress theme or plugin.
-You can use this data in any way you like...
-For example, you might use the data to create a developer documentation website.
+You can to create a developer documentation Markdown document describing all documented hooks in your code base.

-Here's the gist of how this project works &mdash; Drop your WordPress theme or plugin files into the `src` directory, run `npm run build` in your terminal, and get back the files `actions.json` and `filters.json` with data about your hooks.

 ## About This Project